 Northern collegiate baseball seems to be headed in the right direction to address their biggest issue of February baseball.
 Teams in the Big 10, Big East and other conferences had to travel down south starting as early as Feb.
 2nd and play conditioned and outdoor seasoned southern teams from the ACC, SEC and other warm weather conferences.
 That was a big disadvantage for them since they had little or no outdoor playing experience that early in February.

-So, last week it was announced that the Big East and Big Ten will have a pre-season tournament challenge in Florida to kick off the 2009 season.
-They can get their feet wet by playing other northern schools that are in the same situation as them to start off the season without greatly affecting their RPI standing.
+Last year the Big East and Big Ten had a pre-season tournament challenge in Florida to kick off the 2009 season.
+They got their feet wet by playing other northern schools that are in the same situation as them and started off the season without greatly affecting their RPI standing.

 It's all so complicated folks.
 And, unless this global warming issue gets worse, collegiate baseball will always be be divided by the climatized haves and have-nots.
 All of you readers that live in the north are probably real sick of hearing about how the south is better than the north...when we all know there are great baseball athletes are on both sides of the Mason Dixon line.
 The bottom line is the level of commitment and playing time that separates the good baseball athletes from the great athlete and that divide can be closed with a shift in your winter baseball work-outs.
 It's really that simple.